stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 1. **register** the potential client - by emailing sales@stratapp.ai, so we first check the potential client does not yet already belong to another referrer
 2. **introduce** the potential client
-3. **receive** % of SaaS fees - quarterly, when the client reaches 20 or more paid users
+3. **receive** % of SaaS fees - paid to you quarterly, when the client reaches 20 or more paid users

 ## how can I learn more?